Loch Ness Monster: Robert Rines studies (1972, 1975, 2001, 2008)

-British naturalist Peter Scott announced in 1975, on the basis of the photographs, that the creature's scientific name would be Nessiteras rhombopteryx (Greek for "Ness inhabitant with diamond-shaped fin").
+British naturalist Sir Peter Scott announced in 1975, on the basis of the photographs, that the creature's scientific name would be Nessiteras rhombopteryx (Greek for "Ness inhabitant with diamond-shaped fin").
 Scott intended that the name would enable the creature to be added to the British register of protected wildlife.
-Scottish politician Nicholas Fairbairn called the name an anagram for "Monster hoax by Sir Peter S".
-However, Rines countered that when rearranged, the letters could also spell "Yes, both pix are monsters – R."
+Scottish politician Nicholas Fairbairn called the name an anagram for "monster hoax by Sir Peter S." However, Rines countered that when rearranged, the letters could also spell "Yes, both pix are monsters – R."

 Another sonar contact was made, this time with two objects estimated to be about 9 m.
 The strobe camera photographed two large objects surrounded by a flurry of bubbles.
 Some interpreted the objects as two plesiosaur-like animals, suggesting several large animals living in Loch Ness.
 This photograph has rarely been published.

 A second search was conducted by Rines in 1975.
 Some of the photographs, despite their obviously murky quality and lack of concurrent sonar readings, did indeed seem to show unknown animals in various positions and lightings.
 One photograph appeared to show the head, neck, and upper torso of a plesiosaur-like animal, but sceptics argue the object is a log due to the lump on its "chest" area, the mass of sediment in the full photo, and the object's log-like "skin" texture.
 Another photograph seemed to depict a horned "gargoyle head", consistent with that of some sightings of the monster; however, sceptics point out that a tree stump was later filmed during Operation Deepscan in 1987, which bore a striking resemblance to the gargoyle head.

 In 2001, Rines' Academy of Applied Science videotaped a V-shaped wake traversing still water on a calm day.
 The academy also videotaped an object on the floor of the loch resembling a carcass and found marine clamshells and a fungus-like organism not normally found in freshwater lochs, a suggested connection to the sea and a possible entry for the creature.

 In 2008, Rines theorised that the creature may have become extinct, citing the lack of significant sonar readings and a decline in eyewitness accounts.
 He undertook a final expedition, using sonar and an underwater camera in an attempt to find a carcass.
 Rines believed that the animals may have failed to adapt to temperature changes resulting from global warming.